rahilpopat/personal-ai-research-assistant/README.md

 what you should have built differently.
 ```

-Every morning at 07:00 UTC this pipeline runs automatically and sends you an email like this:
+Every morning at 07:00 am this pipeline runs automatically and sends you an email like this:

 ```
 🔧 smolagents — a minimal Python framework for building AI agents